Daltix/DataScienceTest/README.md

 The identifier that the shop has given this product.

-## Implementation performance evaluation
+## Evaluation dataset

+The validation dataset (y_true.csv) is provided as well, that way multiple approaches can be tested.

-This will be done using an f1 score implemented as the following:
+This will be done using an F1 score implemented as the following:

 ```py
 len_validation = len(validation_set)